Carlos De la Luz

 About Me

-I have been a student journalist for nearly a year and have always had a deep interest in the media.
+I have been a student journalist for 3 years and have always had a deep interest in the media.
+I graduated with a Bachelor of Arts degree in Communication from Cal State LA.
 I enjoy covering entertainment news and profiling fascinating people.

 How I Work